unisys12/unisys12.github.io/src/content/portfolio/lorebot12-86.md

 ## Project Purpose

 8 years ago or so, I was heavily active within the lore community of a video game called Destiny.
 You might've heard of it!
+I also had a previous project that saw some success called [Lorebot-ex](lorebot-ex).
 Anyway, after joining a few different social groups on Discord, I noticed a few patterns develop within the conversations.

 - Someone would pose a theory or question and wait on a response.
 - The conversation would start fairly slow, but would quickly gain pace, due to the main server I was on had several thousand active users daily.